JakeSteam/blog-programming/_posts/2024-03-04-decompiling-adobe-director-files.md

 Since almost everything we'll be using is deprecated and abandoned, I can't guarantee the safety of any software mentioned here.
 I've used it all happily, but abandoned software can be a risk.

-The plan is simple: Install Adobe Director, decompile our DCR file, then open it up.
+The plan is simple:

+1. Install Adobe Director.
+2. Decompile our DCR file.
+3. Open it up.

+If you're interested in doing the same for Flash files (e.g. `swf`), I've [previously written a guide](https://history.jakelee.co.uk/the-scary-maze-game-screamer-decompiled/#how-was-it-decompiled)!

 ## Installing Director